Alcohol during pregnancy

 • finding and keeping a permanent home

-As well as all the signs of FASD, your baby may be smaller than normal or underweight and have:
+They may also be smaller than normal or underweight and have:

 • damage to their brain and spinal cord